Jump to content

 FXOpen Trader's Achievements

-1. Watch FXOpen's 4 - 8 December Weekly Market Wrap Video Weekly Market Wrap With Gary Thomson: AUD/JPY, RATE HIKES, S&P 500, WTI Oil Get the latest scoop on the week's hottest headlines, all in one convenient video.
+11. Watch FXOpen's 18 - 22 March Weekly Market Wrap Video Weekly Market Wrap With Gary Thomson: S&P500, USD, SNB, TSLA Get the latest scoop on the week's hottest headlines, all in one convenient video.
 Join Gary Thomson, the COO of FXOpen UK, as he breaks down the most significant news reports and shares his expert insights.
-AUD/JPY: Rate Falls to Important Support #AUDJPY Will rate hikes end when 2023 ends? #RateHikes S&P 500: Why Santa May Have Problems Rallying #SantaRally WTI oil price drops to lowest level since July #wtioil Stay in the know and empower yourself with our short, yet power-packed video.
-Watch it now and stay updated with FXOpen.
-Don't miss out on this invaluable opportunity to sharpen your trading skills and make informed decisions.
-FXOpen YouTube Disclaimer: This article represents the opinion of the Companies operating under the FXOpen brand only.
-It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice. #fxopen #fxopenyoutube #fxopenuk #fxopenint #weeklyvideo
+The Price of the S&P 500 Set a Historical Record amid News from the Fed #SP500 #theFed US Dollar Shows Record Weekly Gain Since Mid-January #USD USD/CHF Analysis: SNB Decision Breaks Multi-month Trend #USDCHF #SNB TSLA analysis: Price Returns to Above the $170 Level, But for How Long? #TSLA #Tesla Stay in the know and empower yourself with our short, yet power-packed video.
+Watch it now and stay updated with FXOpen Don't miss out on this invaluable opportunity to sharpen your trading skills and make informed decisions.
+FXOpen YouTube Disclaimer: This article represents the opinion of the Companies operating under the FXOpen brand only (excluding FXOpen EU).
+It is not to be construed as an offer, solicitation, or recommendation with respect to products and services provided by the Companies operating under the FXOpen brand, nor is it to be considered financial advice. #fxopen #fxopenyoutube #fxopenint #weeklyvideo

 ×